zix99/rare/docs/benchmarks.md

 ```

 I believe the largest holdup here is the fact that zcat will pass all the data to grep via a synchronous pipe, whereas
 rare can process everything in async batches.
-Using `pigz` or `zcat` instead didn't yield different results, but on single-file
+Using `pigz` or `zgrep` instead didn't yield different results, but on single-file
 results they did perform comparibly.

 ## Ripgrep

+Ripgrep (`rg`) is the most comparible for the use-case, but lacks
+the complete functionality that rare exposes.

 ```bash
 $ time rg -z '" (\d{3})' testdata/*.gz | wc -l